 The North Fork Rivanna River Watershed is 169 square miles, and the river itself is one of the two major stream systems that feed the Rivanna River (the other being the South Fork Rivanna River).
 The headwaters of the North Fork Rivanna River Watershed are in Greene County, and include all of the land generally west of Route 29 and south of Route 33 (in a line from Ruckersville to Elkton).
 The largest stream in the watershed is the North Fork Rivanna River, and feeder streams include Preddy Creek, Flannigan Branch, Jacobs Run, Flat Branch, Beaverdam Creek, Swift Run, and the Lynch River.
 Albemarle County communities within the watershed include Stony Point, Advance Mills, and Burnley.

 Land uses within the watershed are very diverse, with wooded slopes of the Blue Ridge in the headwaters, agricultural and forestry lands, commercial areas along Route 29 and 33, and areas of residential development.
 The Rivanna Water and Sewer Authority relies on the North Fork as a source of public water supply for the northern reaches of Albemarle County.
-A section of the North Fork Rivanna River and other streams in its watershed are listed as "impaired " in DEQ’s 2016 Impaired Waters report.
+A section of the North Fork Rivanna River and other streams in its watershed are listed as "impaired " in DEQ’s 2022 Impaired Waters report.
 For details of the impairments, click here.
-TMDLs have been completed for bacterial impairments in the North Fork Rivanna River and Preddy Creek (2016 Impaired Waters, TMDL Approved and Other Control Measures Present).
+TMDLs have been completed for bacterial and benthic impairments in the North Fork Rivanna River.

 Mechunk Creek Watershed